 Consideration of Prior Say-on-Pay Vote.
-A key objective of our executive compensation programs is linking the interests of our executives with the interests of our stockholders, and we place emphasis on maintaining executive compensation programs that address and satisfy the key concerns of our stockholders.
-Our "say-on-pay" proposal received approximately 96% approval from our stockholders at our 2017 annual meeting.
-The Committee considers this voting result to be an endorsement of our executive pay programs and has not made any changes to the executive compensation programs based on the results of the 2017 say-on-pay vote.
+A key objective of our executive compensation programs is linking the interests of our executives with the interests of our stockholders, and we place emphasis on maintaining executive compensation programs that address the concerns of our stockholders.
+Our "say-on-pay" proposal received approximately 97% approval from our stockholders at our 2018 annual meeting of stockholders.
+The Committee considers this voting result to be an endorsement of our executive pay programs and has not made any changes to the executive compensation programs directly in response to the results of the 2018 say-on-pay vote.

 The Committee considers stockholder interests and concerns relating to executive pay as it designs our executive compensation programs and implements specific compensation elements that represent what it believes to be best practices.
-In February 2018, the Committee adopted an enhanced claw-back policy that enhances the Company's ability to recoup executive compensation in specified situations.
-See "Other Executive Compensation Matters-Recoupment of Earned Awards/"Claw-back" Policy."
-The Committee will continue to consider stockholder feedback, including say-on-pay voting results, as part of its decision-making process.
+In 2018, the Committee adopted an enhanced claw-back policy that provides the Company with the ability to recoup executive compensation in specified situations.
+See "Other Executive Compensation Matters-Recoupment of Earned Awards/"Claw-back" Policy" below.
+The Committee will continue to consider emerging compensation practices and stockholder feedback, including say-on-pay voting results, as part of its decision-making process.